5 Simple, but Genius Bathroom Layout Tricks That Will Make Your Space Work so Much Harder

 Small switches to how you lay out your bathroom that help make the most of the available space

-Not everyone is blessed with a generously sized bathroom in their home, but whether you've got space to play with or yours is lacking in the square footage department, you'll want to make the most of it.
+Not everyone is blessed with a generously sized bathroom in their home, but whether you've got space to play with or one that is lacking in the square footage department, you'll want to make the most of it.

-But how creative can you really get with a bathroom layout?
-After all, it's a functional space that has very specific demands in terms of your bath, shower, sink and WC.
-Well, the best ideas I think you'll find for the bathroom aren't unexpectedly wild new layouts, but rather small shifts that can really help you get more from every inch.
+But how creative can you really get with bathroom layout ideas?
+After all, it's a functional space that has very specific demands in terms of your bath, shower, sink, and WC.
+Well, the best tricks I think you'll find for the bathroom aren't unexpectedly wild new layouts, but rather small shifts that can really help you get more from every inch.

-Ready for some simple yet clever ideas that will help your bathroom work harder?
-Here are 5 I love.
+Ready for some simple yet clever tricks that will help your bathroom work harder?
+Here are five I love.

 1. Re-think your shower seating